OctaPinball/Melytanulas-HF/readme.md

 Training arguments
 - `-ta` train all models (default).
 - `-tm` train selected models.
 After the flag, the name of the model must be given in the following format: `-tm selected_models_name`.
-You can use this flag again to select another model: `-tm model_name_1 -tm model_name_2`.
+You can select multiple models: `-tm model_name_1 model_name_2`.
 - `-tsa` skip all training.
 No model will be trained.
 - `-tsm` skip selected models.
 All models will be queued up for training, but the selected ones will get removed from the queue.
 After the flag, the name of the model must be given in the following format: `-tsm selected_models_name`.
-You can use this flag again to select another model: `-tsm model_name_1 -tsm model_name_2`.
+You can select multiple models: `-tsm model_name_1 model_name_2`.

 Evaluation arguments
 - `-ea` evaluate all models (default).
 - `-em` evaluate selected models.
 After the flag, the name of the model must be given in the following format: `-em selected_models_name`.
-You can use this flag again to select another model: `-em model_name_1 -em model_name_2`.
+You can select multiple models: `-em model_name_1 model_name_2`.
 - `-esa` skip all evaluation.
 No model will be evaluated.
 - `-esm` skip selected models.
 All models will be queued up for evaluation, but the selected ones will get removed from the queue.
 After the flag, the name of the model must be given in the following format: `-esm selected_models_name`.
-You can use this flag again to select another model: `-esm model_name_1 -esm model_name_2`.
+You can select multiple models: `-esm model_name_1 model_name_2`.

+Ensemble evaluation arguments
+- `-eea` use all models to create end evaluate ensemble model (default).
+- `-eem` use selected models to create end evaluate ensemble model.
+After the flag, the name of the model must be given in the following format: `-eem selected_models_name`.
+You can select multiple models: `-eem model_name_1 model_name_2`.
+- `-eesa` skip ensemble evaluation.
+- `-eesm` skip selected models.
+All models will be queued up to create and evaluate ensembled model, but the selected ones will get removed from the queue.
+After the flag, the name of the model must be given in the following format: `-eesm selected_models_name`.
+You can select multiple models: `-eesm model_name_1 model_name_2`.

 ### Model list
 Current supported model list.
 Use the names in the 'Model name' column as arguments.